Last updated on August 5, 2021

 Eliminate | Illustration by Chris Cold

 - If needed, it can spend its early mana to control the game until your opponent runs out of resources using its plethora of removal and counter spells.
 Since the deck runs 1- or 2-drop rogues, it’s possible to weave a few in between the control magic to start building a board.
-Dimir Rogues is perfect to approach a game patiently, removing and countering their way into turn 3 or 4, at which point the deck should have enough mana to start casting some serious card advantage spells like Into the Story and Of One Mind at this point.
+Dimir Rogues is perfect to approach a game patiently, removing and countering its way into turn 3 or 4.
+The deck should have enough mana to start casting some serious card advantage spells like Into the Story and Of One Mind at this point.

 - If needed, Dimir Rogues can put a lot of early pressure on your opponent by creating threatening board states.
 While we’ll get into how they manage to pull that off, in short, the rogues mill your opponent with ease and synergize by having lots of cards in their graveyard to get attack bonuses and buffs for themselves or other rogues.
 You can basically turn into an aggro deck if you need to.

 - Alternatively, it simply mills out your opponent’s deck before they have time to set up their win condition.